 It also lets you know the types of things that everyone else will try to horde or grab during that last panic shopping trip.

-This list is not meant to be a purchasing guide, but rather to help you realize that when disasters occur, you might not have time to run to the store that one last time and fight with everyone else grabbing up these 100 items (and anything else they need).
-Take this with a grain of sand and please comment with any other items you think might disappear off the store shelves in an emergency.
+This list is not meant to be a purchasing guide.
+Rather it is to help you realize that when disasters occur, you might not have time to run to the store.
+Especially when everyone else is grabbing up these 100 items (and anything else they need).

 - Generators